Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Production scheduling optimization method

 and

-\paragraph{Step 3:}Check if the condition $f_s=0$ is satisfied:\\ i.
-If satisfied, it means that the sth slab is an unscheduled slab.
-Then if $w_s\neq w_k'$, set $q_k=0$, where $w_s$ is the width of the $s$th slab and $w_k'$ is the width of the latest appended slab in the $k$th rolling unit.
-Furthermore, if $d_k+l_s\leq L$ and $q_k+l_s\leq R$, put the $s$th slab into the $k$th rolling unit, set $num_k=num_k+1$, $d_k=d_k+l_s$, $q_k=q_k+l_s$ and $f_s=1$, the matrix $B(=[b_{ij}])$ that represents slabs in rolling units will be updated as $b_{k,num_k}=s$;\\ ii.
-Otherwise, go to step 4; \paragraph{Step 4:} Update variable $j=j+1$, go to step 2 to repeat the above operations until $j=m\times n+1$; \paragraph{Step 5:} Check if all the $f_i=0(i=1,2,\ldots,n)$ are satisfied:\\ i.
-If satisfied, it is means that all the slabs are all allocated to rolling units with the constraints, and the matrix $B(=[b_{ij}])$ represents a feasible solution of rolling batch; ii.
-Otherwise, a large number should be assigned to the fitness function $f_1$ to avoid the chromosome be selected into the new population in the next selection operator.
+\paragraph{Step 3} Check if condition $f_s=0$ is satisfied:\\ i.
+If satisfied, it means that slab $s$ is an unscheduled slab.
+Then if $w_s\neq w_k'$, set $q_k=0$, where $w_s$ is the width of the slab $s$ and $w_k'$ is the width of the latest appended slab in rolling unit $k$.
+Furthermore, if $d_k+l_s\leq U$ and $q_k+l_s\leq R$, put slab $s$ into rolling unit $k$ and update matrix $B(=[b_{ij}])$ by $b_{k,num_k}=s$, set $num_k=num_k+1$, $d_k=d_k+l_s$, $q_k=q_k+l_s$ and $f_s=1$;\\ ii.
+Otherwise, go to step 4; \paragraph{Step 4} Update $j=j+1$, go to step 2 to repeat the above operations until $j=m\times n+1$; \paragraph{Step 5} Check if $f_i=1(i=1,2,\ldots,n)$ and $d_k\geq L(k=1,2,\ldots,m)$ are all satisfied:\\ i.
+If satisfied, it means that all slabs are scheduled into rolling units with subjection to given constraints.
+Perform idle time allocation procedure to generate sequence $V$ of chromosome code, then $G=(C, V)$ represent a feasible solution of the model in this paper;\\ ii.
+Otherwise, a large number should be assigned to function $f_1$ and $f_2$ to avoid chromosome be selected into new population in next selection operator.

-\parskip=2\baselineskip We know that the constrained optimization is usually more difficult than the unconstrained optimization.
-The benefits of hybrid encoding and mapping procedure in this paper are not only containing complete information of the production scheduling but also handling the constraints.
-From step 5, it can be seen that all the constraints from Eq. (\ref{eq:2-3}) to (\ref{eq:2-7}) in Sec. \ref{sec:2.2} are satisfied in the finally accepted feasible solution, which is helpful to reduce the difficulty for problem solving. \parskip=0\baselineskip